GeronimoOM/mova/README.md

 - exercises for recalling translation, typing the word or one of its properties
 - tracking of added words and completed exercises, overview of daily/weekly/historic progress
 - dictionary statistics (breakdown by parts of speech, level of word mastery)
+- offline support (app can be installed as PWA)

 ## Back End